al3xandr3/datascience/README.md

 ## Structure

-**applications/** contains a end-to-end use cases of applying the lib.
+**applications/** contains end-to-end use cases of applying the lib.

 **datascience/** contains: